 What does a Doppler ultrasound involve?

 During pregnancy, the Doppler ultrasound is very similar to an ultrasound scan.
 A probe covered with gel is put on your skin over the pregnant womb (uterus).
-This is connected to a speaker and the practitioner simply listens to the flow of blood through the fetus's heart.
+This is connected to a speaker.
+You and the practitioner are able to listen to the flow of blood through the baby's heart.

 During a Doppler ultrasound of the arms and legs, blood pressure cuffs are placed along the thigh, calf, or ankle, or to different points along the arm.
 A paste is applied to the skin over the arteries being examined.
 Images are created as the probe is moved over each area.